EL-BID/Deslizamientos-y-flujos/README.en.md

 -	myproblem.POST.MESH: Containing the topography and particle data.
 -	myproblem.POST.RES.
 This file will be read by [**GiD**](https://www.gidsimulation.com/), which contains the results of all the variables calculated at various times (the times are determined by the interval specified in the MASTER.DAT file for writing to the output file).

-## Visualization
-•	2D and 3D Visualization: Using user-friendly [**GiD**](https://www.gidsimulation.com/) software, developed by CIMNE in Barcelona.

-Consequently, the pre-processor GeoFlow and the post-processor [**GiD**](https://www.gidsimulation.com/) will be utilized.
-The post-processing stage represents the concluding phase of a computational model, during which the results are assessed and visualized.

 # 👓 Examples